Coverage and Rent Increases

-Capital Improvement passthrough rent increases differ based on the size of the building: Tenants in buildings with 5 or fewer units will have to pay off 100% of the cost of the capital improvement with rent increases of 5% per year until the entire amount ids paid off (e.g. if the new roof costs $5,000 in a 2 unit building, each tenant has to pay $2,500 and will have their rent increased 5% per year until their share ($2,500) has been paid for.
-Tenants in buildings with 6 or more units (where most large capital improvements rent increases happen) have a choice of either paying for half of the capital improvement (i.e. landlord pays 50%, tenant pays 50%) and then getting annual rent increases of 10% until the capital improvement is paid off or the tenant can choose to pay for 100% of the capital improvement and get annual rent increases of 5% per year, up to maximum of 15% (or 3 years worth of rent increases).
+Capital Improvement passthrough rent increases differ based on the size of the building: Tenants in buildings with 5 or fewer units will have to pay off 100% of the cost of the capital improvement with rent increases of 5% per year until the entire amount is paid off (e.g. if the new roof costs $5,000 in a 2 unit building, each tenant has to pay $2,500 and will have their rent increased 5% per year until their share ($2,500) has been paid for.
+Tenants in buildings with 6 or more units (where most large capital improvements rent increases happen) have a choice of either paying for half of the capital improvement (i.e. landlord pays 50%, tenant pays 50%) and then getting annual rent increases of 10% until the capital improvement is paid off or the tenant can choose to pay for 100% of the capital improvement and get annual rent increases of 5% per year, up to maximum of 15% (or the equivalent of 3 years of rent increases).
 The choice in these larger buildings can be made individually by each tenant and which one is best will depend on factors such as the cost of the capital improvement, what the tenant's base rent is, and how long the tenant plans on living there.
 Again, if you have one of these rent increases you are best off coming in to the Tenants Union and/or joining and getting the handbook which has many pages on this topic.
-Once the capital improvement has been paid for, then the tenant's rent reverts to what it was prior to the passthrough (plus any annual increases in the interim); capital improvement rent increases are not part of your "base rent," meaning the annual increase percentage calculation does not include the capital improvement passthrough.
+Once the capital improvement has been paid for, then the tenant's rent reverts to what it was prior to the passthrough (plus any allowable increases in the interim); capital improvement rent increases are not part of your "base rent," meaning the annual increase percentage calculation does not include the capital improvement passthrough.

-Operating & Maintenance Passthroughs
+Operating and Maintenance Passthroughs

 PG & E Passthroughs